Originally published on April 25, 2018. Updated June 26, 2024.

 2. Monthly project status report template

 This in-depth template from the University of Manitoba comes with clear instructions on how to use it.
 You get enough space to list your key accomplishments since the last month, important KPIs, and the project’s financial health.
-It also has a separate section to add notes and metrics for internal use.
+It also has a separate section where notes and metrics can be added for internal use.

 Download: UManitoba.ca (Direct file - Word)